emretorer/DSA210-project/README.md

 2. **Second Hypothesis**: AirPods volume increases when switching to other application(spotify).

 ## Motivation
-Understanding how application switching influences AirPods volume levels can provide insights i"nto user behavior and audio preferences.
+Understanding how application switching influences AirPods volume levels can provide insights into user behavior and audio preferences.
 By studying data acquired from Apple Health, this project aims to:

 - Determine if volume levels change significantly when switching between applications.
 - Identify patterns in volume adjustments across various app categories.